 Personable and unassuming

 Burchell, a short man at 1.62m, was personable and unassuming, and wrote eloquently of his love for South Africa.
-He learned to speak Dutch while in Cape Town, and spoke to his Hottentot companions, Speelman and Juli, who accompanied him on his travels, in Dutch.
-He was immensely talented: he could draw and paint; he could play several musical instruments; he had an understanding of science, in particular flora and fauna; and he had an easy manner with people, at once putting them at ease while enquiring about their wellbeing.
+He learned to speak Dutch while in Cape Town, and spoke to his Khoi companions, Speelman and Juli, who accompanied him on his travels, in Dutch.
+He was immensely talented: he could draw and paint; he played the flute; he had an understanding of science, in particular flora and fauna; he had a deep curiosity about the world, and he had an easy manner with people, at once putting them at ease while enquiring about their well-being.

 "Portrait of Speelman, a Hottentot" by William Burchell (Travels in the Interior of Southern Africa - Downloaded from Wikipedia)